ghzyd2zpri34vcviuqguknn2dqljgnbt._domainkey

 What I should have done:

-2. change my angle so that I would have the woods on the right as a background.
-I could achieve that by standing on the left of our dog.
+2. Changed my angle to have the woods on the right as the background—this could’ve been achieved by standing to the left of our dog.

-3. change the exposure, on my iPhone, I can do that by tapping on the screen where I want to focus, and then slide up or down next to the sun symbol.
+3. Adjusted the exposure on my iPhone by tapping where I wanted to focus, then sliding up or down next to the sun symbol.

 Next, let's analyze this photo of Udo.
 It's also straight out of camera, I did not edit a thing.
 It is taken with my DSLR but this is easily achievable with a phone camera as well.

-1. even though there is a lot of sunlight, I placed Udo in the shade.
+1. Even though there was a lot of sunlight, I placed Udo in the shade.
 This eliminates contrasty shadows.

-2. it was taken right before sunset, giving the light that typical golden color.
+2. It was taken right before sunset, giving the light that typical golden glow.

 Make sure to tag me (@caroline.nijs.photography) when you post your images taken with these tips on instagram!